horia141/sdhash/README.md

 ## Installation

-The Python image library and NumPy/SciPy etc.
+The main dependencies are on the Python image library and NumPy/SciPy etc. As such, depending on SDHash brings along a lot of baggage.
+Ideally and since it only depends on a very small piece of functionality, the library would just include the DCT code directly.
+Feel free to contribute a well tested implementation.

 Installation is simple, via `pip`: